 Flood damage to a water heater may not be readily visible or immediately detectable.
 However, over a period of time a flooded water heater will create dangerous conditions which can cause DEATH, SERIOUS BODILY INJURY, OR PROPERTY DAMAGE.
-Contact a Sears Service Center to replace a flooded water heater.
+Contact a qualified installer or service agency to replace a flooded water heater.
 Do not attempt to repair the unit!
 It must be replaced!

-At least once a year a visual inspection should be made of the main burner and pilot burner, see Figure 23.
+At least once a year a visual inspection should be made of the main burner and pilot burner, see Figure 16.